webiwg/historia-web-pt/especialista/john-foliot/accesskeys-e-combinacoes-de-teclas-reservadas/index.md

 > or superseded by events in time:
 > I am making no attempt to update these articles and am simply posting them as they existed when they were first written.

 In a non-scientific study conducted in the summer of 2002, we researched the availability of available Accesskeys which had not already been reserved by various other software technologies which might be employed by various users.
 The results indicated a real problem in that most ALT + \_\_ keystroke combinations (assuming the Windows operating platform) have already been reserved by one type of application or another.

-Given that at this writing there are few if any available ALT + \_\_ keystrokes left, and conceding that built in or assigned keystroke combinations inherent in software applications should take precedence for the end user, WATS.ca continues to advocate that the ACCESSKEY element/attribute, while a good idea in principle, is fraught with so many potential problems that we have abandoned using them in the interest of true inter-operability.
+Given that at this writing there are few if any available ALT + \_\_ keystrokes left, and conceding that built in or assigned keystroke combinations inherent in software applications should take precedence for the end user, WATS. ca continues to advocate that the ACCESSKEY element/attribute, while a good idea in principle, is fraught with so many potential problems that we have abandoned using them in the interest of true inter-operability.

 While it would be presumptuous of us to declare this table “complete” it *does* illustrate the number of keystroke combinations which would conflict with implementation of the ACCESSKEY functionality introduced in HTML 4.0.
 Errors, omissions or inclusions are gratefully appreciated and will be added to this page upon receipt.

 We have included Opera for reference only.
 We are aware that Opera doesn’t use the ALT + \_ keystroke to invoke accesskeys.
 We also acknowledge that this appears Windows-centric and that other Operating Systems may invoke alternative modifier kyes to access the designated hot-key.

 ### Known reserved keystroke combinations